RankMerging: A supervised learning-to-rank framework to predict links in large social network: Abstract

 \section{Abstract}

 Uncovering unknown or missing links in social networks is a difficult task because of their sparsity and because links may represent different types of relationships, characterized by different structural patterns.
 In this paper, we define a simple yet efficient supervised learning-to-rank framework, called \textit{RankMerging}, which aims at combining information provided by various unsupervised rankings.
-We illustrate our method on three different kinds of social networks and show that it substantially improves the performances of unsupervised metrics of ranking.
-We also compare it to other combination strategies based on standard methods.
-Finally, we explore various aspects of \textit{RankMerging}, such as feature selection and parameter estimation and discuss its area of relevance: the prediction of an adjustable number of links on large networks.
+We illustrate our method on three different kinds of social networks and show that it substantially improves the performances of unsupervised methods of ranking as well as standard supervised combination strategies.
+We also describe various properties of \textit{RankMerging}, such as its computational complexity, its robustness to feature selection and parameter estimation and discuss its area of relevance: the prediction of an adjustable number of links on large networks.